ethanmuller/dotvim/README.md

 ## Installation

-Want to go crazy and install them as-is?
+Want to go crazy and use them as-is?
 Do you trust my ruby skills?
 If so, run this:

     ruby install.rb